NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

            substr = ["1", "2", "3", "4", "rev.1", "rev.2"])
 ```

-Also change the hardcoded genome id in the `generate_count_table` input in a
+Also change the hard-coded genome id in the `generate_count_table` input in a
 similar manner.

 In general, we want the rules as far downstream as possible in the workflow to